secretstartups/handbook/product-development-flow/index.html.md

 {:toc .hidden-md .hidden-lg}

-Please follow this [guidance](#contributing-to-this-page) on how to contribute this page.
-To see a list of the latest updates to this page, visit [product development flow releases](/handbook/product-development-flow/releases)
+Please follow this [guidance](#contributing-to-this-page) on how to contribute to this page.
+To see a list of the latest updates to this page, visit [Product development flow releases](/handbook/product-development-flow/releases).

 ## Overview & philosophy